xil324/Chat-AI/README.md

 - **Cross-lingual search** — Chinese queries are translated to English before BM25 retrieval, while the original Chinese query drives semantic (kNN) search.
 Both results are fused via weighted RRF, so a user asking "我的孩子能申请CHIP吗" correctly retrieves English regulatory documents.
 - **Two-stage retrieval** — Hybrid BM25 + kNN fusion (weighted RRF) followed by cross-encoder reranking.
 BM25 captures exact regulatory terms and form numbers; kNN captures paraphrased questions; the reranker scores query-passage pairs jointly for final precision.
+- **Agentic RAG with query rewriting** — Follow-up questions ("what about that regulation?") are rewritten into standalone queries using conversation history before retrieval.
+If the first retrieval round is insufficient, the LLM proposes a refined query and the pipeline retries (up to 3 rounds), accumulating and deduplicating chunks across rounds before generating a cited answer.
 - **LLM Factory pattern** — Swappable LLM backends (Claude / Ollama) via a factory, so the system is not locked to a single provider.

 ---